NeQYT/NeQYT/README.md

 ## Hi there, i'm NeQ! 👋

-I ❤️ playing and creating games 🎮
+❤️ I love playing and creating a new games! 🎮

 ### Connect with me: